zzhangjii/learning-library/oci-library/qloudable/Using_Service_Gateway/Using_Service_Gateway_HOL.md

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Deploying_OCI_Streaming_service/img/Stream_005.PNG" alt="image-alt-text">

-## Upload API keys, Create Service gateway and verify functionality
+## Upload API keys, and verify functionality

 1. **oci setup config** also generated an API key.
 We will need to upload this API key into our OCI account for authentication of API calls.
 Switch to ssh session to compute instance, to display the conent of API key Enter command :